LATEST UPDATE OCTOBER 12, 2022

 Hyacinth Macaw Aviary, Inc. is located in tropical south Florida, and is owned and operated by 3rd generation aviculturists Joe and Terri.
 It was originally established in 1993 and has specialized in the care and breeding of Hyacinth Macaws (Anodorhynchus Hyacinthinus), and has successfully bred 4th generation offspring.

-The business started as a hobby over 25 years ago when 2 opposite sexed Hyacinth’s were acquired from separate owners, introduced, and handled as pets.
+The business started as a hobby almost 30 years ago when 2 opposite sexed Hyacinth’s were acquired from separate owners, introduced, and handled as pets.
 A strong bond established between them and after several months, a temporary 6ft x 6ft x15ft cage was set up in the garage, while a more permanent structure was being built to better accommodate them.
 Once put into their temporary cage, they began to lay eggs on the floor in less than a month.

 A 24in x 24in x 48in nest box was quickly built, and 9 babies out of 12 eggs were hatched in the next 12 month period.
 The pair actually remained friendly (especially the female), and would interact with Joe when he went into their cage, even while the hen was sitting eggs.
 After leaving the first clutch of 3 eggs with the parents, and having had all 3 babies die in the shell, learning about the process of artificial incubation seemed imperative.
 Unfortunately, 2 of the next 9 babies later died due to genetic, nutritional, and husbandry issues, however, the experience helped to bring about vast improvements in the way future babies were reared.